Key Contributor: Isabelle Bay, Chartered Physiotherapist

 How can exercise prevent Osteoporosis?

-If you’re diagnosed with Osteoporosis, there are ways in which you can manage pain and reduce your risk of further fractures.
+If you’re diagnosed with Osteoporosis or at risk of developing Osteoporosis, there are other ways in which you can help manage your condition and avoid future fractures.

 Your healthcare team may suggest you take medication, make changes to your diet, or tell you to do more exercise such as walking or Pilates.

-It’s important to remember that regular exercise and a healthy diet are both vital for everyone, not just those who have osteoporosis.
-Make sure you have a balanced diet that contains all the food groups to give your bones the nutrition they need and exercise in a way you can to strengthen your body, keep you steady and your back supported.
+It’s important to remember that regular exercise and a healthy diet are both vital for everyone, not just those who have Osteoporosis.
+Make sure you have a balanced diet that contains all the food groups to give your bones the nutrition they need and exercise in a way you can to strengthen your body and improve your balance and mobility.

 The International Osteoporosis Foundation Campaign gives these 5 steps to healthy bones and a fracture-free future: